 The five-year combined BS-MS degree program in the School of Aviation and Transportation Technology (BS/MS program) enables outstanding students to complete their bachelor's and master's degrees in a total of five years, rather than the usual six or more years.

 If you are interested, please consult with your academic advisor as early as possible on how to arrange your BS program of study so as to reduce the number of particularly demanding AT and non-AT courses left to be completed during your senior year.
-That will make your senior year course load more reasonable since you will be also completing graduate courses at that time.
+The senior year course load will need to consider the additional load of completing graduate courses.

-At the beginning of the sixth semester of an eight-semester BS program (2nd semester junior year), apply to the graduate program and begin graduate study the following semester.
+At the beginning of the sixth semester of an eight-semester BS program (2nd semester junior year), apply to the graduate program to begin graduate study the following semester in the BS/MS combined degree program.
+This program is offered only as a residential program; it is not offered online.

 Graduate Record Examination (GRE) scores will not be required for this special program.